LTUC/rewards-management-system-api/README.md

 - ***data/***  : special route used to return to the user important json data about the names of cohorts and the instructional team that particpat in

 - ***points/*** : witch accept 2 mthods:
-    - GET: witch will retrun the points for each student with al point details ^it may pass **"by_student"** with value of the student name and it will retrun only the points are related to this student in this case
+    - GET: witch will retrun the points for each student with al point details

+    ^it may pass **"by_student"** with value of the student name and it will retrun only the points are related to this student in this case

+    ^it may pass **"by_confirmation"** with Boolean value and it will retrun only the points are related to this value in is_confiermd field

     - POST: witch will create new point for the passed user so it requierd some data in the body request

+- ***done-claim/< int:id >*** : witch accept only 1 method:
+    - PUT: witch requierd an point id to be passed in the param and confirmation status for the point in the body

 > read more details about [RMS Endpoints](./Endpoints_Documentaton.md)